Cottonopolis: Banking

 From the late 1820s, Manchester was developing into an important city.
 The Act of Parliament of 1829 decreed separate Police Commissioners from Salford.
-The 1832 Reform Act created two members of parliament, the 1835 Municipal Reform Act allowed the election of magistrates, borough councillors and aldermen.
+The Reform Act 1832 created two members of parliament, the Municipal Corporations Act 1835 allowed the election of magistrates, borough councillors and aldermen.
 Manchester was granted municipal borough status in 1838.
 At the same time growth of the cotton and aligned industries meant vast amounts of money were passing through Manchester, leading to the establishment of many money handling organisations and banking facilities.

 In 1772, Arthur Heywood's Bank opened in Manchester, but the money was transferred daily via coach and horses to major banks in London, and many were attacked by highwaymen.
 The first bank to hold its own reserves of notes and coins was the Bank of Manchester which opened on Market Street in 1829.
 Next was the Manchester & Liverpool District Bank on Spring Gardens in 1832, followed by many others in the same area around Spring Gardens, Fountain Street and King Street which became the Central Business District and banking centre.